Alex Lifeson: Envy of None

-Envy of None issued their sophomore effort, Stygian Wavz, on 28 March 2025.
+Envy of None issued their sophomore effort, Stygian Wavz, on March 28, 2025.

 Television and film appearances

-Lifeson has many cameos in many TV shows and films, including Trailer Park Boys media.
+Lifeson has made cameos in many TV shows and films, including Trailer Park Boys media.

-His debut is as himself under his birth name in the 1973 Canadian documentary film Come on Children.
+His debut was as himself, under his birth name, in the 1973 Canadian documentary film Come on Children.

 In 2008, Rush played "Tom Sawyer" at the end of an episode of The Colbert Report.
 According to Colbert, this was their first appearance on American television as a band in 33 years.
 Rush has a cameo in the 2009 comedy I Love You, Man.

 The role of Dr. Funtime in The Drunk and On Drugs Happy Funtime Hour was originally written with Lifeson in mind, but due to scheduling conflicts the role was given to Maury Chaykin instead.

 Book forewords

 Lifeson has written forewords to four books: Behind the Stage Door by Rich Engler in 2013; Shredders!: The Oral History Of Speed Guitar (And More) by Greg Prato in 2017; Geddy Lee's Big Beautiful Book of Bass by Geddy Lee in 2018; and Domenic Troiano: His Life and Music by Mark Doble and Frank Troiano in 2021.